mpitid/blog/content/2017-07-11-blockchain-reading-list.rst

 summaries.
 Studying at least one of those designs in more detail is highly recommended; Raft is probably the easiest one and also `widely implemented`_.
-A useful --and often entertaining-- companion resource in this area is `Kyle Kingsbury's posts`_ on distributed systems, often elaborating on how many of them fail to provide their touted guarantees in practice.
+A useful --and often entertaining-- companion resource in this area is `Kyle Kingsbury's blog`_ on distributed systems, often elaborating on how many of them fail to provide their touted guarantees in practice.